maduhu/Documentation/Discovery.md

 ## Design Considerations

-The Paymoja project has some specific design constraints and assumptions which drive the design of this implementation.
+The Level One Project project has some specific design constraints and assumptions which drive the design of this implementation.
 The project favors the use of a central directory for discovery but also as a proxy for the quoting session with DFSPs.
 While this means it is not necessary for the discovery and setup to be decoupled, maintaining this architecture future-proofs the solution for deployments where these constraints and assumptions no longer hold.